 WAC 173-446-315 Registration for an auction.
-(1) A registered entity must apply to ecology before bidding in each auction.
-To apply to bid in an auction each registered entity must:

-- (a) No later than 40 calendar days before the day of the auction, update any information required to be updated under WAC 173-446-050(5), 173-446-053, 173-446-055, or 173-446-105 through 173-446-140. - (b) By the auction application deadline, which is no later than 30 calendar days before the day of the auction, submit the following information to ecology: - (i) The name, contact information, and holding account number of the registered entity. - (ii) The names and identification numbers of all designated account representatives of the registered entity. - (iii) The name and contact information of any consultant that provides advice related to the auction participant's bidding strategy and, if applicable, the name of the consultant's employer. - (iv) The form of bid guarantee to be given. - (c) No later than 12 calendar days before the day of the auction, submit a bid guarantee meeting the requirements of WAC 173-446-325.
+- (1) A registered entity must apply to ecology before bidding in each auction.
+To apply to bid in an auction each registered entity must: - (a) No later than 40 calendar days before the day of the auction, update any information required to be updated under WAC 173-446-050(5), 173-446-053, 173-446-055, or 173-446-105 through 173-446-140. - (b) By the auction application deadline, which is no later than 30 calendar days before the day of the auction, submit the following information to ecology: - (i) The name, contact information, and holding account number of the registered entity. - (ii) The names and identification numbers of all designated account representatives of the registered entity. - (iii) The name and contact information of any consultant that provides advice related to the auction participant's bidding strategy and, if applicable, the name of the consultant's employer.